Click Here for Additional Resources

 • Receive copies of your SNAP notices and correspondence

-If you want to designate an authorized representative you may do so your application or by writing a note for that person to take to the local social services department.
+If you want to designate an authorized representative you may do so on your application or by writing a note for that person to take to the local social services department.
 The note will need to include:

 • The name, address and phone number of the person you designating